GeekStories/GeekStories/README.md

         - Game Development
                 I started my journey around 2012 when I was given my first computer.
                 I learnt Batch, and wrote an RPG in Notepad (classic).
-I dabble in it from time to time nowdays, however I do have a handful of projects I plan on picking up again!
+I dabble in game development from time to time nowdays, however I do have a handful of projects I do plan on picking up again!

         - Web Development
                 I first learnt how to create a webpage in my High School IT class.
-                I finished my first Diploma in Web Development in 2020, and I've continued on to a Software Development Diploma in 2021 where I'll learn Full Stack Development with Node.
+                I finished my first Diploma in Web Development in 2020, and I've continued on to a Software Development Diploma in 2021.

         - Cyber Security
-                One of my things to do in my spare time is learn cyber security (top 1% on tryhackme!)
+                In my spare time, I enjoy learning cyber security.
+I started this adventure on TryHackMe, working through their different pathways.
-                I started on THM, working through their different pathways.
-My journey for cyber started in late 2020, but kicked off in early 2021.
+                My journey in cyber security kicked off in early 2021.

 🌱 I’m currently learning

-        Web Development!
+        Full Stack Web Development!
 In early 2021 I started a 2 year Diploma in Software Development.
         So far I've learnt Full Stack Development, creating the front-end and back-end of a web app/site, as well as creating, using and testing api's.